 Where to buy

 Exchanges provide a pool of bitcoin traders that make it fast to transact.
-Usually, ones’ exchange account is linked to a bitcoin wallet for ease of transacting.
-Factors such as the number of bitcoins one wants to buy and frequency of buying should be considered when deciding which exchange to buy in.
-Some of the top exchanges include Coinbase, LocalBitcoins, CoinCorner, Bitbargain, and Xapo among others.
+You can link your exchange account to your bitcoin wallet if you do not want to store your coins on the exchange-provided wallet.
+Factors such as the number of bitcoins you want to buy and frequency of buying should be considered when deciding which exchange to use.
+Some of the top exchanges include Binance, Coinbase, LocalBitcoins, Coinmama, Etoro, etc.

-One can buy bitcoins from another person.
-If the buyer knows of a person who wants to sell, they can contact them and negotiate terms of the transaction.
-Some exchange sites such as Localbitcoins offer a platform where face to face buyers can connect with sellers and negotiate their terms.
-With a face to face bitcoin trade, the traders agree on convenient methods of paying and exchange rates.
-Due to security issues and cases of fraud, individuals trading face to face with strangers should meet the sellers in public places.
+You can buy bitcoins from other people.
+If you know of a person who wants to sell, you can contact them and negotiate the terms of the transaction.
+Some exchange sites such as LocalBitcoins offer a platform where buyers can connect with sellers and negotiate their terms.
+With a peer-to-peer bitcoin trade, the traders agree on convenient methods of paying and exchange rates.
+Due to security issues and cases of fraud, if you are trading with strangers using a peer-to-peer exchange is recommended.

 - Bitcoin ATMs.

 Although a new innovation in bitcoin buying, bitcoins ATMs are gaining popularity fast.
 These are like regular ATM machines only that they trade in bitcoins.
 Buyers can insert cash into the machine or scan a QR code to be able to load bitcoins into their wallets.
 While they are convenient, exchange rates at bitcoin ATM machine are usually 3-8% higher than the standard trading rate.

 There are various payments methods accepted when trading in bitcoins.
 These include

 - Wire transfers